A common question many therapists ask is, ‘how do I find clients?’ But the right question that should be asked is:

-By providing useful information in a blog post, your ideal client will find you when they are doing an online search.
+By providing useful information in a blog post, your ideal client will find you when they do an online search.
 However, you have to really understand your client, and understand the type of questions they might type into the search bar.

 Imagine queries like ‘why do I struggle to breathe sometimes?’
 Some people might not even know they have anxiety, and a helpful blog post can provide them with useful information.

-Avoid the pitfall of writing about yourself and your wonderful practice, you can leave that for your About page.
+Avoid the pitfall of writing too much about yourself and your practice, you can leave that for your About page.
 Think about questions people might ask without jargon.
 Questions they might type about their symptoms, problems or the help they think they need.

 Sample questions can be ‘how to get a better job’ or ‘does aromatherapy really work?’ or ‘can I improve my confidence?’
-Really put yourself into your ideal client’s mind and consider questions they may ask, and write a blog post answering that question.
+Really put yourself into your ideal client’s mind and consider questions they may ask, and write a blog post answering those questions.

 2. User guides